 We convert the number of concurrent connections to hardware memory requirements using two estimates.
 First, we measure memory experimentally idle TCP connections by opening 10k simultaneous connections to unbound and measuring peak heap size with valgrind.
 On a 64-bit x86 computer running Fedora 18, we estimate TCP connection at 260 kB, and each TLS connection at 264 kB; to this we estimate about 100 kB kernel memory, yielding 360 kB as a very loose upper bound.
-Second, Google transitioned gmail to TLS with no additional hardware through careful optimizations, reporting 10 kB memory per connection with minimal CPU cost due to TLS [44].
-With optimizations they have made public, we use 150 kB as a straightforward target per connection.
+Second, Google transitioned gmail to TLS with no additional hardware through careful optimizations, reporting 10 kB memory per connection with minimal CPU cost due to TLS [51].
+Based on their publicly available optimizations, we use a conservative 150 kB as the per connection memory cost.

-5.3 Concurrent Connections and Hit Fraction
+IV-C Concurrent Connections and Hit Fraction

 Trace replay of the three datasets provides several observations.
 First we consider how usage changes over the course of the day, and we find that variation in the number of active connections is surprisingly small.
 When we measure counts over one-second intervals, connections vary by $\pm 10\%$ for Level 3, with slightly more variation for DNSChanger and less for B-Root (graphs omitted due to space).
 Connection hit fractions are even more stable, varying by only a few percent.
-Given this stability, Figure 3 summarizes usage with medians and quartiles.
-(Appendix D shows raw data.)
+Given this stability, Figure 3 summarizes usage with medians and quartiles. (§ C shows raw data.)